knaagar/responsive-navbar/README.md

 | ------------- | ------------- | -------|
 | `d-style`       | `true` or `false` | true - if you want a bit styled navbar |

-> This is in development and more attributes, flexibility and professionalism will be added in the future
+> This is in development and more attributes, flexibility and professionalism will be added in the future.
+More styling features will be added too to quickly create a navbar and get right started away with the website.